troy-hamilton/dss/README.md

 abstracted away and turned into efficient assembly code.
 C++ has many features, many of which are never used by developers, however when they are used, they can be guaranteed to generate the most efficient assembly possible.

+this program will be lazily produced for a while.